Rotated Odometers: Ergodicity of Lebesgue measure

 The sequence $(\chi_k)_{k \geq 1}$ is constant with $\chi_k = \chi_1$ for $k \geq 1$, see also Proposition~\ref{prop-q51} for further properties of this example.
 The substitution $\chi_1$ is not primitive because $4$ does not occur in $\chi_1(i)$, $i = 0, \dots, 3$, and the minimal system $(I^*_{min}, F_\pi^*)$ is easily seen to be the dyadic odometer.
 Note also that since $\chi_1$ is covering, there is a dense orbit by Theorem~\ref{thm-nonergodicleb}, and also $X_{(V,E,<)} = X_{(V',E',<)}$.
 However, not every orbit is forward recurrent.
 Indeed, consider the path $x \in X_{(V,E,<)}$ which passes through vertices labeled $(4,4,4,\dots)$, and where each edge is the maximal incoming edge from $4$ to $4$.
 The orbit of the path $x$ is not recurrent under the forward iterations of the Vershik map $\tau$.
 Indeed, as soon as the orbit of $x$ moves away from the maximal edge $e_1$ from $4$ to $4$ at level $k$ to an edge $e_2$ joining $3$ and $4$, it never returns to $e_1$, and therefore to the cylinder set corresponding to the part of the path $x$ from the root $v_0$ to the vertex labelled by $4$ at level $k$.
 Hence the orbit of $x$ converges to the minimal Cantor subset of $X_{(V,E,<)}$ corresponding to $I^*_{min}$ in forward time; its backward orbit, however, is dense in $X_{(V,E,<)}$. } \end{example}

 A stationary Bratteli-Vershik system $(X_{(V,E,<)},\tau)$ with primitive associated matrix is minimal, see for instance \cite{Quef}.
-The statement below concerns the rotated odometer $(I,F_\pi)$ which may have periodic points, and for which the sequence of substitutions $(\chi_k)_{k \geq 1}$ is eventually periodic, but not necessarily stationary.
+The statement below concerns the rotated odometer $(I,F_\pi)$ which may have periodic points, and for which the sequence of substitutions $(\chi_k)_{k \geq 1}$ is pre-periodic, but not necessarily stationary.

 \begin{lemma} Let $\pi$ be a permutation of $q \geq 2$ symbols, and let $(I,F_\pi)$ be a rotated odometer.
 Let $(\chi_k)_{k \geq 1}$ be the associated sequence of substitutions given by Theorem~\ref{thm-main3l}.
 If the matrix associated to the periodic part of $(\chi_k)_{k \geq 1}$ is primitive, then every point in $[0,1)$ is recurrent under $F_\pi$. \end{lemma}